tacman/mailtrap/sfcasts/twig-email-layout.md

 `->setParameter('now', new \DateTimeImmutable('now'))`.
 Finish with `->getQuery()->getResult()`.

-In `AppFixtures`, down here, we create some fake bookings, including one that we will trigger a reminder email to be sent:
+In `AppFixtures`, down here, we create some fake bookings.
+Add one that will for sure trigger a reminder email to be sent:
 `BookingFactory::createOne()`, inside, `'trip' => $arrakis, 'customer' => $clark` and,
 this is the important part, `'date' => new \DateTimeImmutable('+6 days')`.
 Clearly between now and 7 days from now.